Health Professionals

 Recovery

 Health professionals play a critical role in supporting individuals and communities to recover after natural disasters and other emergencies.
-People affected by recent natural disasters and the COVID-19 pandemic across the North Coast can seek information and support here:
+People affected by recent natural disasters can seek information and support here:

 Mental health support